IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/discovery.md

 ```

 If you take a look in `profiles` you should notice that there is a new `json` file named with an uuid.
 This file is the newly generated profile.

+Profile management related requests and replies will be seen on the `ProfileRequestTopic` and `ProfileReplyTopic` topics, respectively.
+Similar to previous topics the names of these topics can be seen and set in the device service configuratin file.

 ## Additional information